-How easy is it to find public toilets when you're traveling around China?
-Are all toilets squat toilets?
-Are the toilets smelly?
-These questions plague many travelers to China but never fear, this article set straight your expectations about toilets in China.
+Is it easy to find a public toilet while traveling around China?
+Are all toilets squat style?
+Are the public toilets smelly?
+These questions plague many travelers to China, but never fear: this article will set straight your expectations about toilets in China.

 While people may still tell you outrageous stories about using toilets in China, in reality, they have come a long way in the past decade.

-Following several major pushes by the China National Tourism Administration and the cities themselves, most big cities and major tourist attractions all have new public toilets and an attendant who practically lives there to keep them clean.
-Almost all Chinese public toilets are free or charge a small fee.
-The only thing you need to be aware of is that you should carry tissues with you, as free toilet paper is not the norm outside five-star hotels.
+Following several major pushes by China's National Tourism Administration and local governments, most public restrooms in big cities and at major tourist attractions are modern and have an attendant who practically lives there to keep them clean.
+Almost all Chinese public bathrooms are free; some may charge a small fee.
+The only thing you need to be aware of is that you should carry tissues and hand sanitizer with you, as free toilet paper and hand soap are not the norm for public restrooms.

 A modern toilet at the foot of Potala Palace

-Chinese toilets are normally the squat style, which admittedly take some getting used to.
-However, comfort yourself in the knowledge that using a squat toilet means you don't touch anything and you don’t have to cover the toilet with paper before you can sit down.
-Studies have even show that using squat toilets is beneficial to your digestive health.
+Chinese toilets are normally squat style, which admittedly take some getting used to.
+However, comfort yourself in the knowledge that using a squat toilet means you don't touch anything and you don’t have to cover the toilet seat with paper before you can sit down.
+Studies have even shown that using squat toilets is beneficial to your digestive health.

 In China, most hotels have standard Western-style toilets.
 Public restrooms in big cities usually have at least one Western-style toilet which you can choose if you really hate the idea of a squat style toilet.